On certain extensions of vector bundles in p-adic geometry: Preliminaries

-In particular, the degree map is well-defined on the Picard group of $\schff$, thereby allowing us to define the notion of slope for vector bundles on $\schff$ as follows: \begin{defn} Let $\Vcal$ be a vector bundle on $\schff$.
-Let us denote by $\rk(\Vcal)$ the rank of $\Vcal$.
-We define the \emph{degree} and \emph{slope} of $\Vcal$ respectively by
+In particular, the degree map is well-defined on the Picard group of $\schff$, thereby allowing us to define the notion of slope for vector bundles on $\schff$ as follows: \begin{defn} Let $\Vcal$ be a nonzero vector bundle on $\schff$. \begin{enumerate}[label=(\arabic*)] \item We write $\rk(\Vcal)$ for the rank of $\Vcal$ and $\Vcal^\vee$ for the dual of $\Vcal$.